GST Return Due Date

 Due Date for Filing GST Final Return

-GST Final Return must be filed by all taxable persons who were registered under GST and their registration was surrendered or cancelled.
+All taxable persons registered under GST shall file their final return irrespective of the registration stands surrendered or cancelled.
 GST Final Return or GSTR-10 must be filed within three months of the date of cancellation or date of the order of cancellation, whichever is later.